-Most of Trail Creek's stream bed is filled with sand and sediments which leads to poor stream health and reduced diversity of aquatic life.
+Most of Calls Creek's stream bed is filled with sand and sediments which leads to poor stream health.

-Water Quality in Trail Creek
+Water Quality in Calls Creek

 Fecal coliform bacteria are an indicator of pollution from human and animal waste.
 E. coli is a species of coliform bacteria.
 The horizontal lines show the average concentration during the previous 5 years.
 The dashed lines represent limits at which it is unsafe to recreate in the water (>500) or a significant pollution problem (>1000).